Rackstorm/Code-Institute-Project-4/README.md

 For the basic structure of this Django project I have been borrowing code from Code Institutes' "I Think, Therefore I Blog" project and modified it, as well as added my own code.

+# A Deadline To Remember

+The deadline for this school project was on the 18th of December.
+However, on the 18th of December at 10:58 AM I gave birth to my second son, Henry. :) Doing this project while being pregnant and taking care of a toddler has been a challenge.
+Finalizing this project with a toddler and a baby was even harder.

+This will not be the prettiest project I have submitted - but it will forever be the most memorable in many ways.

+With that said, I apologize for the retro 90's look - enjoy the Swedish recipes though. :)

 ## Contents
 - [Pages](#pages)
   - [Home](#home)